Food demand makes up 26% of the global Ecological Footprint.

 1. Resource inefficiency in food production.

 Animal calories are significantly more resource intensive than plant calories to produce.
 In fact, China’s government is committed to reducing meat consumption by 50% by 2030.
-This would reduce the Ecological Footprint by more than 126 million global hectares and move the date of Overshoot Day back 1.5 days (if done today according to China’s current Ecological Footprint figures).
+This would reduce the Ecological Footprint by more than 126 million global hectares and move the date of Overshoot Day back 1.5 days (according to China’s current Ecological Footprint figures).

 2. Food waste.

-About one third of the food produced in the world for human consumption every year — 1.3 billion tonnes — gets lost or wasted, with industrialized and developing countries dissipating roughly the same quantities of food, according to the UN Food and Agriculture Organisation.
-That’s equivalent to 9% of the global Ecological Footprint.
+About one third of the food produced in the world for human consumption — 1.3 billion tonnes every year — gets lost or wasted, with high and low-income countries dissipating roughly the same quantities of food, according to the UN Food and Agriculture Organisation.
+That’s equivalent to 9% of humanity’s Ecological Footprint.

 In the United States, an estimated 40% of the food goes to waste.
 That’s the equivalent of the total Ecological Footprint of Peru and Belgium combined, or the total biocapacity of Mexico.